divi25/Predicting-House-Price/README.md

    * Numpy and Pandas for data cleaning
    * Matplotlib for data visualization
    * Sklearn for model building
-   * Jupyter notebook, visual studio code and pycharm as IDE
+   * Jupyter notebook, visual studio code and pycharm as ID
-   * Python flask for http server
-   * HTML/CSS/Javascript for UI.